ankitects/anki-manual/src/editing.md

 While reviewing IO Cards a "Toggle Masks" button will appear just below the image.
 This button will temporary clear all shapes of the note when using "Hide All, Guess One" mode.

-## Inputting Foreign Characters and Accents
+## Inputting Non-Latin Characters and Accents

-All modern computers have built-in support for typing accents and foreign characters, and multiple ways to go about it.
+All modern computers have built-in support for typing accents and non-Latin characters, and multiple ways to go about it.
 The method we recommend is by using a keyboard layout for the language you want to learn.

 Languages with a separate script like Japanese, Chinese, Thai, and so on,